Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/4-build-client-app.md

 	}
 	```

-	This file contains metadata for the app you're building and lists the app's dependencies so those dependencies can be loaded with an `npm install` command.
+	This file contains metadata for the app and lists the app's dependencies so those dependencies can be loaded with an `npm install` command.

 1. `cd` into the project directory at the command prompt.
 Then execute the following command to download and install the packages that the app requires: